Guide to Weights and Conversions

 - Further Reading

-A guide to using the various weights for coins and how to convert in between them.
+This is our guide to using the various weights for coins, precious metals or stones and how to convert between them.

 The carat is used to measure the weight of diamonds and other gemstones.